 Removing old paint and sealers

 These type of products are more expensive than solvents and take a little more time to work on the product (chemically, not physically), but are much more safe for you and the environment.
 If you are cleaning the garage floor before laying down a floor covering such as roll out mats or interlocking tiles, then removal of old sealers are not necessary.

-One important note to make; if you are planning on acid etching your concrete in preparation for paint or an epoxy coating, then you must clean your garage floor as stated above.
+One important note to make; if you are planning on acid etching your concrete in preparation for paint or an epoxy coating, then you still must clean your garage floor as stated above.
 Acid works by breaking down the surface of the concrete to expose the pores.
-It will not clean or remove oil.
+It will not clean away dirt or remove oil.

 If you plan on grinding your garage floor then you only need to treat the oil stains.
 Any other surface contaminants such as dirt and most rust stains will clean up with the grinding.

 If followed correctly, you will find that these methods of cleaning a garage floor are highly effective.
 It is generally thought of as the least desirable part of any floor project or garage cleaning chore, but once done it will reward you with a nice clean concrete floor that is free of dirt and stains.